Ten Tors: 2008

 From 2008, the event was much changed, with different routes and use of the moor to help bird conservation in the nesting season.
 Steeperton Tor and Hare Tor were dropped from the Tor list, and the pass from Dinger to Kitty Tor known as "Death Valley" was zoned off limits.
 Each team was permitted only four training walks on the north moor.
-A review of these changes is scheduled for 2011.
+A review of these changes was scheduled for 2011.
 The 2008 event was a total contrast to the previous years, with temperatures in the low 20s Celsius, and participants dropping out because of dehydration rather than hypothermia.